statsig-io/docs/docs/experiments-plus/stratified-sampling.md

 ## Additional reading

-[Morgan and Rubin 2012](https://projecteuclid.org/journals/annals-of-statistics/volume-40/issue-2/Rerandomization-to-improve-covariate-balance-in-experiments/10.1214/12-AOS1008.full) walks through the history, the philosophy, and the proofs of rerandomization, especially how rerandomization reduces the randomization variance of the difference in means.
-It's worth noting that "Standard asymptotic-based frequentist analysis procedures that do not take the rerandomization into account will be statistically conservative" was called out in the paper.
+[Morgan and Rubin 2012](https://projecteuclid.org/journals/annals-of-statistics/volume-40/issue-2/Rerandomization-to-improve-covariate-balance-in-experiments/10.1214/12-AOS1008.full) walks through the history, the philosophy, and the proofs of re-randomization, especially how re-randomization reduces the randomization variance of the difference in means.
+It's worth noting that "Standard asymptotic-based frequentist analysis procedures that do not take the re-randomization into account will be statistically conservative" was called out in the paper.
 However, to maintain consistent and comparable results across different methods, we stay conservative with the t-test.

 [Lin & Ding 2019](https://arxiv.org/abs/1906.11291) is another interesting read for your reference.